-Our staff are Ms Sho and Ms Finch (class teachers), Mr Crabtree and Ms O’Mahony (cover teachers), Ms Wakeford, Mrs Edwards and Ms Anna (teaching assistants).
+Our staff are Ms Sho and Ms Finch (class teachers), Miss Okorodudu, Mr Crabtree and Ms O’Mahony (cover teachers).
+Mrs Sharkey and Ms Anna (teaching assistants).

 Being in our Reception Year means that our children will get a unique start to their education.
 We ensure that the children have one of the biggest and lasting difference to their primary school education while learning and having fun.